Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 <p>The website contains common features, a navbar at the top of the page that sticks to the top while scrolling down and collapses into a hamburger menu when used on smaller screens, its intended purpose is to be easy to use among all the sections and pages.</p>

 ## Home / Navigation bar
-<p>Navigation bar on desktop, website logo to the left and navigation links to the right.</p>
+<p>Navigation bar on the desktop, website logo to the left, and navigation links to the right.</p>

 ![Navbar](imagesreadme/navbar.png)

 <br>
-<p>Navigation bar on mobile, website logo to the left and hamburger menu to the right.</p>
+<p>Navigation bar on mobile, website logo to the left, and hamburger menu to the right.</p>

 ![Navbar Mobile](imagesreadme/navbarmobile.png)